xiqtcacf/IndonesianCattle-Scripts/README.md

 # Scripts for
 ## Wang, X., Nursyifa, C., ...
-Heller, R. (2024).
-The genetic diversity of Indonesian cattle has been shaped by multiple introductions and adaptive introgression
+Heller, R. (2025).
+The genetic diversity of Indonesian cattle has been shaped by multiple introductions and adaptive introgression.

 ### 01_Mapping
 A pipeline for mapping and post-mapping filtering using PALEOMIX BAM pipeline.